 Animal Management in Saanich

-The Saanich Animals Bylaw regulates a variety of species, however, the management of wildlife is a Provincial responsibility.
-Saanich staff participates in regional initiatives, bylaw enforcement and public education.
+The CRD now enforces the animal regulation in Saanich, addressing a variety of species, however, the management of wildlife is a Provincial responsibility.
+Saanich staff participate in regional initiatives, bylaw enforcement and public education.
 Our Links & Resources section provides more information on specific native and non-native species including invasive animals and urban wildlife.